Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: RELATED WORKS

 \subsection{Vision-Language-Action Models}

-Recent advancements in robot learning have increasingly relied on Vision-Language-Action (VLA) models, end-to-end systems that unify perception and natural language to directly generate robot actions.
-Building upon the foundations of Large Language Models (LLMs) and Vision-Language Models (VLMs), VLAs are typically trained on massive multimodal datasets comprising text, vision, and robot trajectories \cite{walke2023bridgedata, o2024open}.
-Early works, such as RT-2 \cite{zitkovich2023rt} and OpenVLA \cite{kim2024openvla}, adapted standard VLMs to output actions as discretized text tokens via autoregressive decoding.
-However, to overcome the precision limitations of discretization, subsequent research has pivoted toward continuous action generation.
-Notably, models like $\pi_0$ integrate flow-matching networks directly into the architecture to produce high-frequency continuous robot trajectories \cite{black2024pi0}.
-While some models are monolithic, other works advocate for modular architectures that decouple high-level reasoning from low-level control, such as GR00T \cite{bjorck2025gr00t}, which employs a dual-system design to balance reasoning with real-time execution.
-Furthermore, to refine accuracy, recent methods have incorporated reinforcement learning policies during the fine-tuning stage, utilizing reward feedback to correct prediction errors and improve robustness \cite{intelligence2025pi06, lu2025vla}.
-Finally, addressing the computational constraints of deployment on a real robot, recent efforts have focused on efficiency by developing VLAs based on compact backbones, such as SmolVLA and TinyVLA, while retaining competitive performance with significantly lower resource requirements \cite{shukor2025smolvla, wen2025tinyvla}.
+Recent advancements in robot learning have increasingly relied on Vision-Language-Action (VLA) models, end-to-end systems that unify perception and language to generate robot actions, typically trained on massive multimodal datasets of text, vision, and robot trajectories \cite{o2024open}.
+Early works, such as RT-2 \cite{zitkovich2023rt} and OpenVLA \cite{kim2024openvla}, adapted standard VLMs to output actions as discretized text tokens, while subsequent research pivoted toward continuous action generation to overcome the precision limitations of discretization, with models like $\pi_0$ integrating flow-matching networks to produce high-frequency continuous trajectories \cite{black2024pi0}.
+Other works advocate for modular architectures that decouple high-level reasoning from low-level control, such as the dual-system design of GR00T \cite{bjorck2025gr00t}.
+Finally, to address the computational constraints of real-robot deployment, recent efforts such as SmolVLA develop VLAs on compact backbones while retaining competitive performance \cite{shukor2025smolvla}.